deangela/time-warrior/tedious.md

 ### TIME WARRIOR WORKSHOP

-# Tools &amp; Techniques for Tedius Projects or Tasks
+# Tools &amp; Techniques for Tedious Projects or Tasks

 **Eat That Frog!**